 We begin by interpreting the reduction in mean age exhibited in more recent model versions in terms of changes in the strength of upwelling in the tropical lower stratosphere.
-In particular, the reductions in $\Gamma$ (Figure 1) are consistent with increases in the strength of lower stratospheric tropical upwelling, with $w^$ becoming progressively stronger in more recent model versions, relative to MERRA-2 (Figure 2).
-Note that these increases in $w^$ across model versions exceed those due to internal variability alone (black horizontal lines, Fig. 2).
-Furthermore, while the increases in $w^$ occur throughout the stratosphere, we focus on the changes occurring between 70 and 100 hPa as these are most relevant to determining the tropical upward mass flux and associated strength of the mean overturning circulation.
+In particular, the reductions in Γ (Figure 1) are consistent with increases in the strength of lower stratospheric tropical upwelling, with w^ becoming progressively stronger in more recent model tags, relative to MERRA-2 (Figure 2a).
+Note that, while the increases in w^ occur throughout the stratosphere, we focus on the changes occurring between 70 and 100 hPa as these are most relevant to determining the tropical upward mass flux and associated strength of the mean overturning circulation.